Los Angeles Federal Drug Crime Defense Lawyer

 Federal Criminal Defense Attorneys Representing People Accused of a Federal Drug Offense

 A federal drug crime conviction could also result in loss of a professional license, such as a law license or medical license, or at the very least, could lead to an investigation by a professional licensing board.
+It's important to note there have been changes in federal sentencing under the First Step Act.
 Therefore, if you are under a criminal investigation or already charged with a any type of federal drug crime, you need to immediately consult with a Los Angeles federal criminal defense attorney at our law firm.
 Our federal drug violation lawyers will need to review the details of your case in order to start building an effective defense strategy.

 Types of Federal Drug Crimes

 Federal law defines certain offenses related to the possession, sale, manufacture, cultivation, or trafficking of illegal drugs.
 Importantly, these laws apply not only to street drugs such as marijuana or heroin but also prescription drugs that are possessed illegally.
 Some examples of federal crimes related to drugs include the following: